-Leander \le(an)-der\ as a boys' name is pronounced lee-AN-der.
+Leander /le-an-der/ [2 sylls.] as a boys' name is pronounced lee-AN-der.
 It is of Greek origin, and the meaning of Leander is "lion man".
 Greek mythology: Leander swam across the Hellespont to visit his beloved, Hero.
 Saint Leander (seventh century) was a Spanish saint.

 Presented below is the baby name popularity of Leander for boys.
 Leander reached its highest position of #441 in the U.S. then, but is not in the list at the moment.
 (Top 1000 Baby Names Records, 2014)

 Shown below is an analysis of the popularity of the boy name Leander and associated names.
 Popular varying forms of Leander are Leo (#97 the previous year), Lee (#701) and Leandro (#784).
-These boy names were at the apex of their popularity during 1880-1889 and have become significantly less widespread since, with the forms Lee and Leander becoming less fashionable.
-Leo (#97) and Leandro (#784) are two of the more trendy birth names among these, with Leo undergoing a revival in usage.
+These boy names were at the apex of their popularity during the years 1880-1889 (usage of 0.6083%) and have become significantly less widespread since (usage 0.3545%, down 41.7%), with the forms Lee and Leander becoming less fashionable.
+Leo (#97) and Leandro (#784) are two of the more trendy birth names among these, and there is also a revival in baby name usage for Leo.
 (Top 1000 Baby Names Records, 2014)